klebster2/projects/index.md

 ## Character Language Modelling

-I built a chargram language model with a classmate for the Accelerated Natural Language Processing course we had at the University of Edinburgh in the Fall of 2018.
+I built a chargram language model with a partner for coursework in the Accelerated Natural Language Processing course we had at the University of Edinburgh in Fall 2018.

 Find that project [here](https://github.com/klebster2/chargram-model).